CESNET/pOCCI/README.rst

 The test suite runs against an existing, OCCI-enabled cloud service and produces a compliance report, detailing tests passed or failed.

-The pOCCI test suite is intended for the following user groups, ordered by importance (meaning 1. is the main audience while 3. is a group that might be interested but not primarily targeted):
+The pOCCI test suite is intended for the following user groups, ordered by importance (meaning 1 is the main audience while 3 is a group that might be interested but not primarily targeted):

 1. Developers of OCCI-compliant services for compliance testing, ideally to be used as a part of their continuous integration process.
+For their purpose, pOCCI may be used either as a client against a remote service but it may also be used in a local mode just to validate OCCI messages for compliance with the standard.
 2. Administrators (integrators) of cloud service sites with OCCI interfaces.
 Note that in this scenario, pOCCI is intended mainly for *preliminary* testing while the site is being set up.
 It may be potentially destructive to virtual resources already created in the cloud site.
 3. Prospective user groups that use OCCI-compliant clients and wish to verify OCCI compliance of the server side.